RupertJS/rupert/README.md

 # Rupert

 Your friendly full stack Javascript librarian.
-[Rupert](#) handles every piece of programming at the front edge, letting teams and developers quickly and efficiently write business code for browser clients and their backing HTTP APIs.
+[Rupert](#) handles every piece of programming at the [front edge](#front-edge), letting teams and developers quickly and efficiently write business code for browser clients and their backing HTTP APIs.

 <img src="https://cdn.rawgit.com/DavidSouther/rupert/master/src/assets/logos/Rupert.svg" type="image/svg+xml" width="400px" />

 When a programmer today first comes across full-stack javascript development, it's daunting the number of technologies and libraries needed to build an application.
 From the bottom up, you likely have `docker`, `node`, `npm`, `grunt`, `mocha`, `karma`, `chai`, `express`, `mongo`, `mongoose`, `passport`, `oauth`, `cucumber`, `angular`, `protractor`, `bootstrap`, `firebase` and plugins for all of those.
 Rupert consolidates all of these into a single library.
 Rupert knows all the configurations, and all the little tips and tricks.
 It is configurable & extensible, with a well-documented API.
 Rupert is the go-to microservices stack, like Rails formalized the three-tier architecture.

-## Front Edge

 ## Getting Started